Why Couples Are Growing Apart After Marriage?

 Key Highlights

-• The answer is rarely “just talk more.”
-The real shift comes from talking safer, repairing faster, protecting the couple unit, and rebuilding shared meaning deliberately.
+- The answer is rarely “just talk more.”
+The real shift comes from talking more safely, repairing faster, protecting the couple unit, and rebuilding shared meaning deliberately.

 We Didn’t Stop Loving… So Why Does It Feel Like We’re Living Side by Side?